Best places to live in London: London's Best Neighborhoods

-A melting pot of cultures and a microcosm of world cuisine, London is one of the world’s most multicultural cities.
+A melting pot of cultures and a microcosm of world cuisine, London is one of the most multicultural cities in the UK and on the planet.
 The vibrancy of the city extends across all 32 of its boroughs, all of which are home to a plethora of unique neighborhoods.

 - Notting Hill.
 Quaint neighborhood that comes alive during its world-famous festival.